epsy/clize/docs/index.rst

 clize: Turn functions into command-line interfaces
 **************************************************

 Clize is an argument parser for `Python <https://www.python.org/>`_.
-It focuses on minimizing the effort required to create them:
+You can use Clize as an alternative to ``argparse`` if you want an even easier way to create command-line interfaces.

+.. rubric:: With Clize, you can:

-* Command-line interfaces are created by passing functions to `clize.run`.
+* Create command-line interfaces by creating functions and passing them to `clize.run`.
-* Parameter types are deduced from the functions' parameters.
+* Enjoy a CLI automatically created from your functions' parameters.
-* A ``--help`` message is generated from your docstrings.
+* Bring your users familiar ``--help`` messages generated from your docstrings.
-* Decorators can be used to reuse functionality across functions.
+* Reuse functionality across multiple commands using decorators.
-* Clize can be extended with new parameter behavior.
+* Extend Clize with new parameter behavior.

 Here's an example: